Tawny eagle: Eggs

 Eggs are laid at intervals of several days, mainly timed to the dry season but at times also in the wet season.
 Evidence from the Kalahari Desert shows that egg-laying is timed to exploit a number of food resources with warmer weather in sync with young in the nest, such as various small mammals and the springbok (Antidorcas marsupialis) lambing season.
 In India, intervals were more prolonged when the habitat was less optimal.
 Of 26 tawny eagle nests monitored between 1988 and 1996 in the Kgalagadi Transfrontier Park, 84.6% of the laying dates occurred between May and June.
-These laying dates are similar to populations in Zambia, Zimbabwe and the Maasai Mara region in Kenya as well as elsewhere in southern and southeastern Africa.Tarboton, W. R., Kemp, M. I., & Kemp, A. C. (1987).
-Birds of the Transvaal.
-Transvaal Museum.
+These laying dates are similar to populations in Zambia, Zimbabwe and the Maasai Mara region in Kenya as well as elsewhere in southern and southeastern Africa.
 Cases of eggs being laid in southern Africa in July and August may be cases of replacement clutches.
-Incidental data on laying phenology from north and West Africa shows the tawny eagles of the area lay eggs usually in the earlier part of the year, i.e. January to April; in Ghana egg-laying may range from October to February, though largely is in December–January; November–February egg-laying occurred in Ethiopia and apparently around April in Morocco.de Balsac, H. H., & Mayaud, N. (1962).
-Les oiseaux du nord-ouest de l'Afrique: distribution géographique, écologie, migrations, reproduction (Vol. 10).
-P. Lechevalier.Bannerman, D. A. (1953).
-The Birds of West and Equatorial Africa.
-Edinburgh & London.
+Incidental data on laying phenology from north and West Africa shows the tawny eagles of the area lay eggs usually in the earlier part of the year, i.e. January to April; in Ghana egg-laying may range from October to February, though largely is in December–January; November–February egg-laying occurred in Ethiopia and apparently around April in Morocco.
 Showing the variation in India, in Punjab, Uttar Pradesh and Bihar, tawny eagles are mainly laying eggs in January while in Kutch and Jaisalmer, the young are already leaving the nests.
 Clutch sizes range from 1 to 3 eggs per nest, but average 1.7 eggs per clutch.
 In drier years in Hwange National Park, clutch sizes appear to become reduced.
 The eggs are white but variously and usually faintly marked with brown, varying from unmarked sometimes to quite well-marked with spots and blotches of reddish brown.
 In 67 eggs of the nominate subspecies, the eggs were 64 to 75.7 mm in height by 49.9 to 60 mm in diameter, with an average of 69.6 × 54.8 mm in the sample while another 30 from the same race averaged 71.5 × 56.3 mm.
 In A. r. vindhiana, 80 eggs measured from 58 to 75.1 mm by 46.4 to 57.6 mm, with an average of 66 × 52.8 mm.